Table of contents

 Introduction

-The Java Database Connectivity (JDBC) is a Java API (Application Programming Interface) which is responsible for connecting the Java applications with the database.
-The JDBC serves as a bridge between the java application and the databases like Oracle, MySQL, etc. We can perform many SQL operations in the java application with the help of JDBC.
-We can execute a query, fetch results, update the data in the databases.
-There are various classes and interfaces in the JDBC which makes the task of a programmer very simple to work with a database.
+The Java Database Connectivity (JDBC) is a Java API (Application Programming Interface) that is responsible for connecting Java applications with the database.
+The JDBC serves as a bridge between the Java application and the databases like Oracle, MySQL, etc. We can perform many SQL operations in the Java application with the help of JDBC.
+We can execute a query, fetch results, and update the data in the databases.
+There are various classes and interfaces in the JDBC that make the task of a programmer very simple to work with a database.

 Must Read, Multithreading in java